-- A. Project Identification: TownePlace - 1.
-Project Location: 1810 NE Douglas St. Lee's Summit, Missouri 64064 - B. Owner: Intrinsic Development, L.L.C. - 1.
+- A. Project Identification: Home2 Suites By Hilton - 1.
+Project Location: Lee's Summit, Missouri 64064 - B. Owner: Intrinsic Development, L.L.C. - 1.
 Owner's Representative: Brian Maenner - C. Architect: Rosemann & Associates, P.C.; 1526 Grand Blvd., Kansas City, Missouri 64108 - D. Contractor: Intrinsic Development 3622 Endeavor Ave.
 Ste.
 101 Columbia, MO 65201 - E. The Work consists of the following: - 1.
-The Project consists of the development and construction of a TownePlace Suites by Marriott hotel containing one hundred and twenty-six (126) guest units on floors 2-4.
-The ground floor is split between an open-air parking garage, guest amenities, and back-ofhouse support spaces.
-Guest amenities include public and private gathering spaces, a guest laundry room, public restrooms, a fitness center, a small market for essentials and snacks, a buffet-style breakfast, a vestibule and lobby for guest arrivals and check-in, and an outdoor pool.
-BOH includes employee break space, a private restroom, laundry service for guest linens, administrative offices, a kitchen for light food prep and warming for guest breakfast, mechanical and electrical rooms, and pool equipment and storage rooms.
-The Building is connected by 2 elevators and 2 independent stair towers.
+The Project consists of the development and construction of a Home2 Suites by Hilton hotel containing one hundred and seven (107) guest units on four floors.
+The ground floor offers guest amenities and back-of-house support spaces.
+Guest amenities include public and private gathering spaces, a guest laundry room, public restrooms, a fitness center, a small market for essentials and snacks, a buffet-style breakfast, a vestibule and lobby for guest arrivals and check-in, ice machines, an indoor pool, and a grilling patio.
+The back of house includes housekeeping, employee break space, a private restroom, laundry service for guest linens, administrative offices, a kitchen for light food prep and warming for guest breakfast, mechanical and electrical rooms, and pool equipment and storage rooms.
+The Building is connected by two elevators and two independent stair towers.